andrewginns/mcp-mind-palace/docs/tools/mcp_tools_analysis.md

 1. **Efficient Vector Search**: The system uses ChromaDB for efficient vector similarity search, enabling semantic understanding beyond keyword matching.

-2. **Real-time Synchronization**: The Watchdog integration provides real-time monitoring of file changes, ensuring the knowledge base stays up-to-date.
+2. **Real-time Synchronization**: The Watchdog integration provides real-time monitoring of file changes with debounce mechanism, ensuring the knowledge base stays up-to-date.

 3. **Batched Processing**: Embedding generation and ChromaDB updates are performed in batches for efficiency.

 4. **Content Hashing**: SHA-256 hashes are used to detect content changes, avoiding unnecessary processing.

+5. **Robust Embedding Generation**: The system handles texts of any length through safe embedding methods that chunk and average embeddings for long texts.

-5. **Standardized Protocol**: The MCP protocol provides a standardized interface for clients to interact with the knowledge base.
+6. **Standardized Protocol**: The MCP protocol provides a standardized interface for clients to interact with the knowledge base.

 ## LLM Integration with MCP Tools